The Sustainability Reporting Standard for Social Housing (SRS) was launched in November 2020.

 As with many other sectors across the economy, there had been a multitude of ESG reporting frameworks, resulting in reporting that lacked transparency and was prone to inconsistency.
 Often housing associations would be asked to complete ESG questionnaires which asked different questions, many of which were not relevant to housing.

-Today, more than 120 organisations have signed up to SRS as either SRS adopters or endorsers.
-Of these, 35 are lenders or investors with the others being housing providers.
-This includes housing providers managing more than 1.5 million homes and funders supplying the vast majority of the sector’s £100bn of private finance have already risen to the standard.
+Today, more than 160 organisations have signed up to SRS as either SRS adopters or endorsers.
+Of these, 38 are lenders or investors with the others being housing providers.
+This includes housing providers managing more than 2.3 million homes and funders supplying almost all the c.£140 billion of private finance to the sector.

 While the sector has made a great start in adopting ESG reporting, which some believe could become mandatory in the future, SfH believes widespread adoption of the SRS will accelerate this progress.